marzdrel/diffickens/_posts/2021-02-17-replace-case-statements-with-dry-matcher.md

 fail.
 This method will return `nil`.
 This might cause an exception later in a totally different part of the code.
 Either way - in most cases - failing is probably a good thing.
 At least you will know that there is an error, which needs to be fixed.
-Imagine that the `nil` value will get coerced to a zero somewhere along the way.
+But imagine that the `nil` value will get coerced to a zero somewhere along the way.
 This means that shipping in new country will automatically be free.